Posted on behalf of Stephens, Anderson & Cummings on Mar 16, 2015 in Product Liability

 According to the most recent figures and a report by ABC News, Feinberg has come to agreements with 64 individuals who brought claims of wrongful death in connection with the faulty switches.
 Another 108 settlements have been negotiated over injuries from the same.

-If you lost a loved one because of GMs faulty ignition switch, or if you were injured in an accident while in a GM vehicle, there is still time to file a claim for compensation.
+If you lost a loved one because of GMs faulty ignition switch, or if you were injured in a car accident while in a GM vehicle, there is still time to file a claim for compensation.

 The deadline to join the victim compensation fund has expired but you may still file a suit against GM for what was taken from you.

-Our attorneys are prepared to represent you in or out of court.
+Our personal injury lawyers are prepared to represent you in or out of court.
 Contact the GM recall lawyers at Stephens, Anderson & Cummings today.